parentingteensandtweens.com

 Most nights, after my kids plug their phones in and head upstairs to get ready for bed, I see the notifications flying on their phones.
 Messages coming in through Instagram and Snapchat and emails and texts.
 They come in fast and furious until I head upstairs to bed.
 I’ve seen them as late as 1 a.m.. and as early as 5 a.m.
 There is no way my daughters would be able to ignore that—even in sleep mode.

 Sometimes I wonder, am I babying my kids too much?
-Should I let them regulate their phone usage?
+Should I let them regulate their own cell phone use?
 Am I the only one who sees this as a problem?

-But then, I think about how confusing the world is right now, how easy it is to get sucked in to the media and hype and fear, how we are constantly trying to deal with feelings of anxiety and stress–and how we as parents are trying to keep their overflowing emotions in check.
+But then, I think about how confusing the world is right now, how easy it is to get sucked into the media and hype and fear, how we are constantly trying to deal with feelings of anxiety and depression and stress–and how we as parents are trying to keep their overflowing emotions in check.
 With that in mind, my decisions are much simpler, my resolve stronger.

 I recall that when my teens are pushed to their limits and don’t get enough sleep, my normally even-keeled kids lash out at me, complain more, and have less patience for everything in their life.
 There are more tears, more snark, more angst.